Complete Guide to U.S. Passport Validity: 6-Month and 3-Month Rules Explained [May 2025 Update]

 Can I return to the US on an expired passport?+

-No, since 2022 U.S. citizens with an expired passport are no longer able to return to the U.S. on a direct flight and must contact the nearest embassy or consulate in order to renew their passport or get urgent travel authorization.
+No, U.S. citizens with an expired passport are not typically able to return to the U.S. on a direct flight and must contact the nearest embassy or consulate in order to renew their passport or get urgent travel authorization.

 How long is a U.S. passport valid for?+

-For adults, a passport book or passport card is valid for 10 years from its issuance.
+For adults, a passport book or passport card is valid for 10 years from their issuance.
 U.S. passports for minors under 16 are valid for 5 years.

 » MORE RESOURCES: